 Oftentimes, when we hear something we disagree with, we immediately stop listening and try to find a place that we can interrupt.

 You can let the feeling be there, but don’t interject.
+Be in the moment.
 Don’t interrupt the other woman.

 Everyone deserves compassion.
 Are you going to be tearing another woman down, or are going to try to understand her?